superuser789/MediaPipe-on-RaspberryPi/README.md

 ```

 ## Pre-built Packages
+### Note : The Pre-built mediapipe package works well on Raspberry Pi OS 32 bit only for Raspberry Pi 3 and 4.
+Installing it on other platforms might not work.

 I recommend you to build the packages yourself.
 In case, you want to skip it.
 You can download [pre-built packages](https://github.com/superuser789/MediaPipe-on-RaspberryPi).
 1. Install dependency packages